How to Clean a Hairbrush (and Why It's Important)

 Advertisement

-Start by removing as much hair as possible from the brush bristles.
-Use the pointy end of a comb or a toothbrush to loosen and lift the hair.
-For stubborn strands, a cotton swab works wonders.
+Before you do a thorough cleaning, remove as much hair as possible from the brush bristles.
+Use the pointy end of a comb to loosen and lift the hair.
+For stubborn strands, you can use scissors.

 1. Prepare the cleaning solution.
 Mix warm water with a few drops of gentle shampoo or dish soap in a large bowl.
 For natural bristles and wooden handles, avoid hot water to prevent damage.

 2. Start a brush soak.
-If you have synthetic brushes, let them soak in the solution for a few minutes.
-For brushes with wooden handles or natural boar bristles, only the bristles should touch the water.
+If you have synthetic brushes, let them soak in the soapy water for a few minutes.
+For brushes with wooden handles or natural boar bristles, only the bristles should touch the water, and only briefly.

 3. Perform a gentle scrub.
 Use your helper brush or toothbrush to gently scrub the bristles.
 Pay special attention to the base of the bristles, where oil and product residue accumulate.

 4. Rinse thoroughly.
-Rinse under lukewarm water, ensuring all soap is washed away.
+Rinse under lukewarm water, ensuring you wash away all soap.

 5. Dry properly.
 Shake off excess water and lay the brush bristle-side down on a clean towel.
 Allow it to air dry completely.